NoelSabia/Shortautomation/README.md

    python3 main.py
    ```
 3. Follow the prompts.
+> [!WARNING]
+> Using different websites than the default websites could result in bad results!

 ## How to Use the Master Command-Line Program
 1. Activate your virtual environment.